Adjustable versus fixed loans

-You might choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose these types of loans because interest rates are low and they wish to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call First Southeast Mortgage Corporation at 954.920.9799 to discuss your situation with one of our professionals.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Call First Southeast Mortgage Corporation at 954.920.9799 for details.

-There are many different kinds of Adjustable Rate Mortgages.
-Generally, interest rates on ARMs are determined by a federal index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different types of Adjustable Rate Mortgages.
+Generally, the interest rates for ARMs are determined by a federal index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature the lowest, most attractive rates toward the start of the loan.
-They usually provide that interest rate for an initial period that varies greatly.
+ARMs most often feature the lowest rates at the beginning of the loan.
+They guarantee the lower interest rate for an initial period that varies greatly.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
 For these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans are best for borrowers who will move before the initial lock expires.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+Loans like this are best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs most benefit people who plan to move before the loan adjusts.

-You might choose an ARM to take advantage of a lower initial interest rate and plan on moving, refinancing or absorbing the higher rate after the initial rate expires.
-ARMs are risky if property values go down and borrowers are unable to sell or refinance their loan.
+You might choose an Adjustable Rate Mortgage to take advantage of a very low initial rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up if they cannot sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at 954.920.9799.
 We answer questions about different types of loans every day.